 9+ Ways To Save Money While Being Sustainable

 Ever feel like living sustainably is an expensive luxury you can’t afford?
-Or that every eco-friendly choice comes with a hefty price tag?
-I used to think the same until I discovered that some of the most impactful ways to help our planet are also the easiest ways to boost my bank account.
+Or that every eco-friendly choice seems to come with a hefty price tag?
+You’re not alone.
+I used to think the same until I discovered that some of the most impactful ways to help our planet are also the easiest ways to save money.

 Actionable Tip: You can simply replace single-use paper towels and napkins with washable cloths to reduce waste and save money in the long run!